Stainless Steel Stunners

 While stainless steel has outstanding corrosion and heat resistance, it is generally more challenging to machine when compared to carbon steels and non-ferrous alloys.
 Known as the “endmill killer”, it is not forgiving and can quickly turn a work piece into scrap metal.
 Stainless is prone to work hardening if not machined correctly.
 This means the material’s hardness can exceed the tool’s hardness and catastrophic failure of tool can occur.

-To overcome this, we utilize high-speed machining techniques and coated tooling designed for increased wear resistance and longer life.
+To overcome this, we utilize high-speed machining techniques and hard chrome plating for increased wear resistance and longer life.
 With a perfectly balanced speed and feed, stainless is no match for our experience and capability.